-The ASLCCSG general elections are held during winter term of each academic year to select ASLCCSG representatives for the following academic year.
-This includes eight (8) senate seats and the executive team, President and Vice President.
+The ASLCCSG general elections includes eight senate seats and the executive team, President and Vice President.
 The President and Vice President must run as a ticket.
 All positions include a stipend and some form of credit reimbursement.
-Read below for qualifications for office, election details and rules, and for more information on getting involved with ASLCCSG.

 Student Activity Fee Committee Elections

-In 2016, the Student Activity Fee Committee (SAFC) was formed to make the process of disbursement and allocation of the mandatory Student Activity Fee more equitable and student-involved.
-The purpose of the purpose of the fee is to support student-initiated programs.
-Student-initiated programs shall be defined as co-curricular programs, services, and/or organizations that are deemed by the Board of Education to be of value to one or more student communities of interest.
+SAFC helps to make the process of disbursement and allocation of the mandatory Student Activity Fee more equitable and student-involved.
+The purpose of the fee is to support student-initiated programs, defined as co-curricular programs, services, and/or organizations that are deemed by the Board of Education to be of value to one or more student communities of interest.

 The membership of the Student Activity Fee Committee (SAFC) consists of:

 - An elected student who will serve as an elected non-voting chair;

 - ASLCC Student Leadership Director who will serve as non-voting advisor;

 - 2 Lane Student Government Association selected representatives;

 - 2 student representatives selected by and from the "Unions"--APISU, BSU, GSA, MEChA, and NASA;

 - 2 student representatives selected from other fee-receiving groups;

 - 1 student representative selected by the Council of Clubs.